Au revoir 2017: Bienvenue 2018

 Au revoir 2017...

-If you’re ‘desperately seeking Paris’ in New York, how best to welcome in the New Year? À la française, of course, with a soupçon of French style and elegance.
-So off we went, my companion and I with our dear friends in tow, to Michael White's French brasserie on the Upper East Side, the wonderful Vaucluse on Park Avenue.
+If you’re ‘desperately seeking Paris’ here in New York, how best to welcome in the New Year? À la franchise, of course, because the year sparkles a bit brighter given a soupçon of French style and elegance.
+So it was, with dear friends in tow, that we welcomed in 2018 at Michael White's French brasserie on the Upper East Side, the stunning Vaucluse on Park Avenue.

 Vaucluse is part of Marea Group, whose restaurants are known for innovative Italian fare.
-But here the owner-chef, Michael White, has spread his wings, given himself the liberty to cook with plenty of French butter and sprigs of lavender.
-The philosophy is summed up this way: Mangez bien, riez souvent, aimez beaucoupe.
+But the owner-chef, Michael White, has spread his wings and gave himself the liberty to cook with plenty of good French butter and sprigs of lavender.
+The philosophy of Vaucluse can be summed up this way: Mangez bien, riez souvent, aimez beaucoupe.
 Eat well, laugh often, love a lot.

 We lingered long, before moving on to the beautifully presented oysters with caviar, served atop a bed of pink rock salt.
 Gorgeous, non?
 The most popular entrées with our group of four that evening were the Dover sole and a duck magret served medium-rare, after which came a round of heavenly desserts, one of which is pictured below—a crispy fruit tart served atop a puddle of sauce edged with a scoop of sorbet.